 If you sign up for an ABLE Prepaid Card, you can review and manage your card activity from your online account.
 This will help keep track of your purchases, but you should still save your receipts.

-If withdrawals from the ABLE Account for the calendar year exceed the Qualified Disability Expenses, the individual may be subject to income tax, plus an additional 10% penalty.
+If withdrawals from the account for the calendar year exceed the Qualified Disability Expenses, the individual may be subject to income tax, plus an additional 10% penalty.
 Consult a tax professional for additional guidance.

 A withdrawal used for a non-eligible expense could affect your eligibility for SSI benefits, Medicaid or other means-tested benefits under federal or state programs.
 A withdrawal that is applied to a housing expense in any month after the month of the withdrawal could impact SSI benefits.